 A randomized controlled trial with active sleep hygiene comparison

-Dr. Sat Bir Singh Khalsa, Ph.D., KRI’s Director of Research, and Michael R. Goldstein, PhD have published this study of Kundalini Yoga for chronic insomnia in the Journal of Clinical Sleep Medicine or JCSM.
+Dr. Sat Bir Singh Khalsa, Ph.D., KRI’s Director of Research, has concluded a trial of Kundalini Yoga for chronic insomnia.
+The results of his research have been published in the Journal of Clinical Sleep Medicine or JCSM.